department-of-veterans-affairs/vagov-content/pages/pension/protected-pension-rates.md

 ### Old law Survivor Benefit Plan (SBP) or Minimum Income Widow (MIW) annuity limitation

 An annuity is a fixed sum of money paid to the plan's beneficiary each year.

-If you're part of an old law death pension Survivor Benefit Plan (sometimes called a "minimum income widow"), we'll pay you up to <b>$9,078</b> each year.
+If you're part of an old law death pension Survivor Benefit Plan (also called the “minimum income widow” provision), we'll pay you up to <strong>$9,078</strong> each year.
 This includes a 2.8% cost-of-living increase for this year.